Charan545/3d-Reconstruction-using-Nerf/README.md

  Setup Agisoft Metashape and COLMAP as per their official instructions.
+## Steps we implemented
+1) We have taken a video of a ball.
+2) Then we have extracted the frames from the video which is basically the ball from all sides or every poin of view.

 ## Usage
 - Prepare images with known camera poses or run COLMAP for pose estimation.